[VibeCoding] Fixing the 'integrity' attribute error

 It's been a while.

-I'd like to briefly share with you the error I encountered while VibeCoding using AI.
+I'd like to briefly share an error that occurred while I was using AI for VibeCoding.

 One day, CSS and JS stopped loading

-when I tried to import the changes and check that it worked on a PC other than the one I normally use for development, I encountered an issue where some of the CSS and JS were not loading.
+when I tried to implement the changes and test its functionality on a different PC than the one I normally use for development, I encountered a problem where some CSS and JS files were not loading.

 I was very confused because I hadn't made any changes to the source and it was displaying normally on my development PC